EphemeralSpace/docs/src/design/masks/crew/arms-dealer.md

 >
 > **Troupe:** [Crew](../crew.md)
 >
-> **Description:** Give out guns to the needy--just make sure they use it LATER, not HERE, on the STATION.
+> **Description:** Give out guns to the needy--just make sure they use it LATER, not HERE on the STATION.
 >
 > **Objectives:** Give out guns to X total crewmembers, and ensure that fewer than Y murders occur as a result.
 >
-> *This one here's a fine little iron.
+> *This one here's a fine little peashooter.
 What'd you say you needed this for--varmint hunting?
 Come on now.
-Be responsible.*
+Just be responsible.*

 ## Concept